ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 that block the completion of the TLS handshake.

 This document focuses on discovering DoH and DoT Designated Resolvers.
-Other protocols can also use the format defined by {{!I-D.schwartz-svcb-dns}}.
+Other protocols can also use the format defined by {{!I-D.ietf-add-svcb-dns}}.
 However, if any protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support validating designation as defined in {{authenticated}}.